Image Description Elements

 The mandatory repository element specifies the location and type of a repository to be used by the package manager as a package installation source.
 KIWI NG supports apt, dnf4, dnf5, pacman and zypper as package managers, specified with the packagemanager element.
 The repository element has the following optional attributes:

 Used for Debian (apt) based repositories only.
-Specifies the distribution name to be used on call of debootstrap
+Specifies the distribution name used in the repository data structure.

 Specifies whether or not this repository should be configured in the resulting image without using it at build time.
 By default the value is set to false